yunnysunny/grunt-pages/README.md

 #### url
 Type: `String`

 The url of each post.
 The url string takes variables as parameters using the `:variable` syntax.
 Variable(s) specified in the url are required in each post's metadata.
+Urls ending with a trailing `/` will generate posts as index.html files inside of the url's folder.

 ### Options